Baghdad fears battle, prays for peace

 Security has been beefed up.
 Soldiers in U.S. Army-style desert camouflage stand on pavements.
 The past two weeks have seen traffic jams as vehicle checkpoints have increased.

-The government has mobilized Shi'ites as volunteers for the front lines.
+The government has mobilised Shi'ites as volunteers for the front lines.
 Militia from the civil war days are reforming.

 Shi'ite cleric Muqtada al-Sadr's black-clad Mehdi Army fighters, which once controlled swathes of Baghdad and southern Iraq but lay down arms in 2008, staged a "peace march" on Saturday, parading with trucks mounted with rockets.
 One group of fighters wore mock-explosive belts while another group carried improvised bombs.